ipfs/kubo/docs/experimental-features.md

 ### State
 Experimental

-Allows to create directories with an unlimited number of entries - currently size of unixfs directories is limited by the maximum block size
+Allows creating directories with an unlimited number of entries - currently size of unixfs directories is limited by the maximum block size

 ### Basic Usage: